What To Do With Too Many Baseball Caps

 So why don’t we just throw them away?

 My husband would kill me if I even tried!
-So they accumulate and multiply.
-And then one day you realize that you just have way too many of them.
+So, they accumulate and multiply.
+Then one day you realize that you just have way too many of them.

 Baseball caps are very similar to T-shirts in that they are a vehicle for memories.
 You get ball caps at events or from gift shops.
 But rarely at a baseball game!
 You keep them because of the memories associated with them.